staskobzar/amiws_queue/README.md

 > Asterisk Queues Realtime Manager

-Web dashboard for Asterisk Queues.
-It is using another project, [amiws](https://github.com/staskobzar/amiws), as a Back-End for AMI traffic to web-socket conbvertion.
+Web realtime dashboard for Asterisk Queues.
+It is using another project, [amiws](https://github.com/staskobzar/amiws), as a Back-End for AMI traffic to web-socket conversion.
 ![amiws_queue screenshot](https://github.com/staskobzar/amiws_queue/blob/master/screenshot.png)

 ## Build Setup

-Refere to [amiws](https://github.com/staskobzar/amiws) documentation on how to install and setup Back-End.
+Refere to [amiws](https://github.com/staskobzar/amiws) documentation to learn how to install and setup Back-End.

-This project uses VuJS with webpack so it requires NodeJS.
-Setup and build is as following:
+This project uses VueJS with webpack and it requires NodeJS.
+Setup and build it as following:
 ```bash
 git clone https://github.com/staskobzar/amiws_queue.git
 cd amiws_queue